 But holy mother, the actual Candyman himself was gorgeous.
-The first time he made an appearance in his trench coat and hook, I was in love.
+The first time he made an appearance in his trench coat and hook, it was love at first sight.
 What a sexy man.
 And some serious bedroom eyes to boot.
 It almost forgave that whole “slashing people and murdering angle”.

 Le sigh…devotion is a beautiful thing.

-The funniest thing about Tom Cruise’s original depiction of Lestat from Interview was the amount of praise he got for his acting.
-But as time went on, I came to realize this is the least amount of acting he’s ever done.
-Much like Lestat, Tom Cruise is completely insane.
+The most memorable thing about Tom Cruise’s original depiction of Lestat from Interview was the amount of praise he got for his acting.
+But as time went on, it was clear that this is the least amount of acting he’s ever done.
+Much like Lestat, Tom Cruise is (likely) quite insane.
 It’s like someone stuck him in front of a set, pointed at Brad Pitt looking his hottest, and said “Hey, just go talk to that dude, okay?”